Client ResourcesCase StudyWorking with Clients

 When conducting a user test, you'll need to ask specific questions.
 Depending on your business and your goals, these questions could be as simple as:

 You can also ask users to write their thoughts and feelings about your product or service.
-This can be a great tool to uncover insights into your target audience and better understand the type of people that use your product or service.
+This can be a great tool to uncover insights into your target audience and better understand the people who use your product or service.

-You'll want to pay close attention to the information your users give you and use that feedback to improve your site or app.
+You'll want to pay close attention to your user's information and use that feedback to improve your site or app.

 Can I Conduct My Own User Test?

 For example, UserTesting.com is a web-based application that allows users to view, rate, and provide feedback on websites or mobile apps.
-The site works by letting you create a page or test your app and then inviting your friends or followers to participate.
+The site lets you create a page or test your app and then invite your friends or followers to participate.

 Userlytics is a mobile app that lets you collect anonymous feedback from your users and then send them a link to the results.
 They can then share their feedback with others.